wojciech-kulik/xcodebuild.nvim/README.md

 ## 👷 Limitations

-The plugin assumes that test class name should match file name.
-If `YourTraget.YourTestClass.testYourTest` appears in logs, the plugin will try locating `YourTestClass.swift` file and show test results there (marks + diagnostics + quickfix).

-If you have a different naming convention, or if you have multiple test files named the same across the project, it may not work correctly.

-I will try to address it as soon as possible, but for now there is this limitation.
+- [ ] If you have multiple test classes named the same across the project, test results could be presented in the wrong file.
+So far, I couldn't find any reliable way to find the corresponding file path based on the class name and target name.
+The plugin first tries to find any swift file matching test class name - that's the fastest way.
+If there is no match, it tries to use LSP to locate that class.

 ## ⚡️ Requirements